phcacique/phcacique/README.md

 I am currently working on small experiences in Swift.
 Check it on the Codevember repositories.

-I am also working on a framework for Generative Art in Swift [coming soon].
+I am also working on a framework for Generative Art in Swift.

 Some languages I like to code:
 - Swift